 We are pleased to invite you to join us for Interpreting MoMA, our bimonthly program for deaf adults.
 Each month’s program will begin with a wine and cheese reception, followed by a sign language–interpreted private gallery talk focusing on one of MoMA’s special exhibitions.

 Interpreting MoMA is free of charge.
 This program meets in the lobby of The Lewis B. and Dorothy Cullman Education and Research Building, 4 West 54 Street between Fifth and Sixth avenues.
 Due to space constraints, no sign language students are permitted.
 Space is limited and preregistration is required.
-For more information or to register, please call Access Programs at (212) 408-6447 or (212) 247-1230 (TTY), or email email@example.com.
+Please refer to individual program pages for registration dates.
+For more information or to register, please call Access Programs at (212) 408-6447 or (212) 247-1230 (TTY), or email firstname.lastname@example.org.

 Access and Community Programs are supported by the Stavros Niarchos Foundation (SNF).